wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 1.4 =
+- Tweaked the "Deny Bad Query Strings" firewall rules so that plugin deletion and update operations from the WordPress plugins menu are not affected.
+- Fixed a minor bug related to scheduled database backups.
+- Added some extra default settings to be applied to the plugin's configuration pages upon activation for the first time.
+- Plugin will now display a recommendation message if user sets scheduled backup frequency to less than 24 hours.

 = 1.3 =
 - Added a new feature to remove the WordPress Generator Meta information from the HTML source of your site.
 - Tweaked the "Advanced Character String Filter" to fix issue which was affecting plugins such as "Admin Management Xtended" and also pages with keywords such as "password" in the URL.